 See next you’ll be told it’s actually nothing to do with having breakfast, it’s actually because those who have breakfast are less likely to eat junk food later.

 FYI you’ll be told this by someone selling a course on intermittent fasting.
 FYI I actually believe in intermittent fasting (unless your diabetic or something).
 FYI I also eat breakfast and believe in breakfast.
 I love breakfast.
 My point is everything is subjective.
 Different strokes for different folks.

-The environment, subject, timing, and procedures will all effects results.
-Proven facts, statistics and qualifications aren’t always what they seem to be.
+The environment, subject, timing, and procedures will all impact results.
+Proven facts, statistics and qualifications aren’t always what they seem to be because things like the subject, environment etc will impact things and you’re very rarely given the full picture.
+Just the bias lens they want you to see.
 Don’t believe every fact you are told.
 So much corruption in ‘facts’.

 So I want to leave you with this.
 What is actually wellness and a healthy lifestyle for you?
 For me, that means I workout, but I don’t put unrealistic expectations on how often I workout.

-For me it means I eat processed food because I want too, but I try to keep it to my idea of ‘yalance’.
+For me it means I eat processed food because I want to, but I try to keep it to my idea of ‘yalance’.
 It means I drink lots of water and camomile tea and very little of other fluids.
-It means I don’t eat meat, but I do eat cheese and fish, but that’s just me.
+It means I don’t eat meat, but I do eat cheese and fish and I make a conscious effort to eat more vegan food, but that’s just me.
 It means I’m always a sucker for a greens superfood shot.